Ambattur railway station: Development under Amrit Bharat Station Scheme

 In November 2023, the Ministry of Railways under the Second Modi ministry laid out plans for upgrading the Ambattur station to international standards at a cost of ₹ 21.67 crore.

 Amrit Bharat Station Scheme has been developed under which basic facilities are being provided to passengers at major railway stations.

 Ambattur railway station, which is one of the major and busiest railway station in North Chennai region, is going to get a makeover under the new railway project.
 A railway station with a new facade is to be constructed.
 A new 12 metre wide footbridge is also planned to be constructed.

 With this, the face of Ambattur railway station is going to change completely.
 The old building will be renovated and various facilities will be provided.
 This work is scheduled to be completed by March 2024.

 Connectivity

 Ambattur Railway station boasts of good connectivity to nearby suburban areas of Ambattur such as Venkatapuram, Menambedu, Pudur and SIDCO industrial areas.
 The nearest bus stops are Ambattur OT and Canara Bank, which is situated 800 metres and 500 metres respectively, from the station.
 Mini buses and autos ply along the station to nearby suburbs.

-The station also has a good access to market areas of robust businesses with close proximity to Ambattur Industrial Estate and its Ambit IT Park.
+The station also has an access to market areas of robust businesses with close proximity to Ambattur Industrial Estate and its Ambit IT Park.

 A metro rail connectivity to Koyambedu by Red line corridor of Chennai Metro, connecting this railway station is approved by Government of Tamil Nadu, with land acquisition near railway station underway.